ohhi-vn/phoenix_gen_api/README.md

 After received an event from client(in handle_in callback of Phoenix Channel), the event will be passed to PhoenixGenApi to find target API & target node to execute then get result for response to client.

-For service nodes (target node), the libray support some basic strategy for selecting node (:choose_node_mode) like: :random, :hash, :round_robin(will be added in the future).
+For service nodes (target node), the libray support some basic strategy for selecting node (:choose_node_mode) like: :random, :hash, :round_robin.

 Supported :sync, :async, :stream for request/response to client.